indigo-dc/synergy-doc/doc/developer.md

 Try to synchronize the commits after each release.
 After that, you can manually add the debian and RPM packages to the github release page.

+### Making a new release for *synergy-scheduler-manager*
+Same process as *synergy-service* above, expect that you need to do the extra step *Update dependencies*:

 #### Update dependencies
 For all the packages that depend on *synergy-service*: update the `requirements.txt` with the new version of *synergy-service*.

-### Making a new release for *synergy-scheduler-manager*
-Same process as *synergy-service* above, expect that you don't need to do the step *Update dependencies* since it doesn't have any that we control.

 ### Changes related to INDIGO-DC
 #### Openstack version